AustinAdodo/AustinAdodo/README.md

-- 👋 Hi, I’m @AustinAdodo
+- 👋 :) @AustinAdodo
-- 👀 I’m interested in learning and collaborating with software Engineers on projects.
+- 👀 interested in learning and collaborating with software Engineers on projects.
-- 🌱 I’m currently developing with Aps.net core,Javascript, MVC, Angular ,Node, C#, Jquery.
+- 🌱 Aps.net core,Javascript, MVC, Angular ,Node, C#, Jquery => stack..
-- 💞️ I’m looking to develop significant projects utilizing the above aforementioned technologies.
+- 💞️ Looking to develop significant projects utilizing the above aforementioned technologies.
-- 📫 How to reach me subzbelow@gmail.com or odiaadodo@mudiabusiness.com.
+- 📫  subzbelow@gmail.com or odiaadodo@mudiabusiness.com.

 <!---
 AustinAdodo/AustinAdodo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.